Nolan Jones Preview, Player Props: Rockies vs. Diamondbacks

-Nolan Jones -- 1-for-4 in his last game -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on September 5 at 9:40 PM ET.
+After going 1-for-3 with a double and an RBI in his last game, Nolan Jones and the Colorado Rockies take on the Arizona Diamondbacks (who will hand the ball to Zach Davies) at 3:40 PM ET on Wednesday.

-In his most recent game he had a one-hit performance (1-for-4) against the Diamondbacks.
+In his previous game he had a one-hit performance (1-for-3) against the Diamondbacks.

 Nolan Jones Game Info & Props vs. the Diamondbacks